andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-2.md

     -> PreT Ap f a
     -> g a

--- | We can also use icollect like before icollect
+-- | We can also use htoList like before htoList
     :: (forall x. f x -> b)
     -> PreT Ap f a
     -> [b]